 Resistant to: A: Anthracnose; BBR: Bacterial Brown Rot: BR: Bean Rust; BCMV: Bean Common Mosaic Virus; CT: Curly Top Virus; DM: Downy Mildew; HB: Halo Blight; PM: Powdery Mildew.
 Other codes: Pole = pole beans (all others are bush).

 Apply lime according to soil test to maintain soil pH at 6.5-6.8.

 Apply no more than 80-100 lb/A combined weight of nitrogen and potash through the planter.
-Because beans are sensitive to salt or ammonia injury, keep fertilizer 2"-3" away from the seed.
+Because beans are sensitive to salt or ammonia injury, keep fertilizer 2-3 in. away from the seed.

 A sidedressing of 30 lb nitrogen/A at prebloom may extend harvest period of snap beans and increase yields, especially on sandy soils.
 Machine harvested snap or dry beans are unlikely to need sidedressing.
-Less nitrogen fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1, page 2 and Table 7, page 15).
+Less nitrogen fertilizer will be needed if legume sod was plowed down or if manure was applied (see Table 1 and Table 7).

 |PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR Bean: Snap, Dry, and Lima|